 These common challenges with IVR system management often lead companies to seek automated IVR testing solutions that can cover the broad range of testing needs without the additional headcount or staffing costs associated with manual testing.

-To assure a flawless customer experience (CX), organizations need comprehensive IVR testing tools that:
+To assure a flawless CX, organizations should invest in comprehensive IVR testing solutions that can:

 - Automate the documentation of existing IVR call flows and applications